wanghm92/OpenNMT-tf/README.md

 * **arbitrarily complex encoder architectures**<br/>e.g. mixing RNNs, CNNs, self-attention, etc. in parallel or in sequence.
 * **hybrid encoder-decoder models**<br/>e.g. self-attention encoder and RNN decoder or vice versa.
+* **neural source-target alignment**<br/>train with guided alignment to constrain attention vectors and output alignments as part of the translation API.
 * **multi-source training**<br/>e.g. source text and Moses translation as inputs for machine translation.
 * **multiple input format**<br/>text with support of mixed word/character embeddings or real vectors serialized in *TFRecord* files.
 * **on-the-fly tokenization**<br/>apply advanced tokenization dynamically during the training and detokenize the predictions during inference or evaluation.
+* **domain adaptation**<br/>specialize a model to a new domain in a few training steps by updating the word vocabularies in checkpoints.
 * **automatic evaluation**<br/>support for saving evaluation predictions and running external evaluators (e.g. BLEU).
+* **mixed precision training**<br/>take advantage of the latest NVIDIA optimizations to train models with half-precision floating points.

 and all of the above can be used simultaneously to train novel and complex architectures.
 See the [predefined models](opennmt/models/catalog.py) to discover how they are defined and the [API documentation](http://opennmt.net/OpenNMT-tf/package/opennmt.html) to customize them.